dubesoftware/dubesoftware/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my public profile.

+### ⚡ About me
+I am a full-stack software engineer especially interested in building simple and fast software, scaling systems up, and shipping reliable applications.
+I am deeply interested in the intersection of developer ergonomics, runtime efficiency and fault tolerance.
+My most productive programming language is Ruby.
+However, being a polyglot, I am also keen on Elixir, Lua, TypeScript and other languages where applicable.

+### 🌱 Always learning something new!

 This includes my [alumni page at The Pragmatic Studio](https://pragmaticstudio.com/alumni/dubesoftware) as well as [my certificates of completion at Learn Enough](https://www.learnenough.com/certificates/dubesoftware).
-Some courses I've completed include:
+Some courses I've completed include the following:

 #### The Pragmatic Studio:
 <a href="https://pragmaticstudio.com/alumni/dubesoftware">Ruby Programming, Mastering Ruby Blocks & Iterators, Rails 7, Hotwire for Rails Developers</a>